 Unless you state otherwise, they are allowed on furniture here... microfiber was made for pet lovers.
 Your pet can sleep wherever he or she wants.
 If you don't want them on the furniture, please let us know.
 Feel free to bring their dog beds (&/or crates, if necessary) as well for their comfort, familiarity and security sake.
 All beds need to be washable as on occasion, we have a pup that likes to make things smell like his or her own.
 LOL

-July 4th of 2012, we lost the matriarch of the pack, our beloved 16 & 3/4 year old terrier mix, Khodee.
-She's on on social media under Khodee Carter.
+July 4th of 2012, we lost the matriarch of the pack, our beloved 16 & 3/4-year-old terrier mix, Khodee.
 She has always been a blessing in our lives and now looks after us as our true Angel.
-Her Doxie sister, Nxyx (social media, Nyxy Carter), passed 6 months prior and too watches over things now from afar.
+She is on social media under Khodee Carter.
+Her Doxie sister, Nxyx (social media: Nyxy Carter), passed 6 months prior and also watches over things now from afar.

-We were babysitting an 11+ year old, male American Eskimo named Skylar (on social media, Skylar Erickson).
-His parents were out of the country on an extended visit.
-Unfortunately he passed mid 2014 due to bladder cancer.
+We were babysitting an 11+-year-old, male American Eskimo named Skylar. (social media: Skylar Erickson) His parents were out of the country on an extended visit.
+Unfortunately, he passed mid-2014 due to bladder cancer.
 He is sorely missed.

-And we were also watching a 9+ year old lab mix named Hayley (on social media, Hayley Hayle) whose parents moved into a place they could not have her.
+And we were also watching a 9+-year-old lab mix named Hayley (social media: Hayley Hayle) whose parents moved into a place they could not have her.
 She stayed with us hoping her parents would find new digs.
 We lost her in April of 2015 due to bloat and an emergency vet that did not operate in time. :( Over her stay here she had become the new matriarch and supported me in keeping everyone in line.
 How I miss her being the first to greet new guests outside.
-She had become a great friend and I would say, even business partner.
+She had become a great friend and I would even say, business partner.